mozilla/activate.mozilla.community/README.md

 1) Check on [Pontoon](https://pontoon.mozilla.org/) if the language is already being translated
 2) If not, open an issue in this repository to add the new language to Pontoon
 3) Somebody with access will add the new language to Pontoon to be translated
-4) Once the language translation is at >95% we will activate it on the website
+4) File an issue in this repository to have us enable the language on the production website - this can either be when you're done or earlier, if you for example only want to translate the front page and a certain activity

 ## Hack the site